btnguyen2k/go-module-template/README.md

 - [Go modules](https://blog.golang.org/using-go-modules) enabled.
 - Template for README, LICENSE, RELEASE-NOTES, and .gitignore files.
 - GitHub actions included:
-  - `dependabot.yml`, `automerge-dependabot.yaml`: automatically update dependencies and merge PRs from dependabot.
+  - `dependabot.yaml`, `automerge-dependabot.yaml`: automatically update dependencies and merge PRs from dependabot.
-  - `ci.yml`: automatically run tests and generate code coverage report.
+  - `ci.yaml`: automatically run tests and generate code coverage report.
-  - `release.yml`: automatically create a new release.
+  - `release.yaml`: automatically create a new release.

+**Default workflow**

+- Dependencies are checked and updated weekly by `dependabot.yaml`, and then PRs are automatically merged to `main` branch by `automerge-dependabot.yaml`.
+- `ci.yaml` is triggered on every push to any branch to run tests and generate code coverage report.
+- Once PR is approved and merged to `release` branch, `release.yaml` is triggered to create a new release.
+Then a new PR is created to merge `release` branch to `main` branch.

 ## Usage